 Since this teenager will not be co-sleeping with his parents, he is an adult and needs to be booked as such.
 This reminds me of the Train ride from Munich to Düsseldorf when the guest tried to use the children’s compartment.
 Europeans don’t have time for your BS.
 Do it right and save yourself the headache of fixing it when you get there.

 Starts at 7:30 instead of the usual 6:30 but we all need to sleep in eventually, so I am not disappointed in the times.

 They served eggs, bread, cheese, yogurt, and cereal.
 I didn’t mind the selection but the kids really wanted bacon.
 Hubby says they used powdered eggs and it made him sick the next day (a bit of a sensitive stomach that way).
 I didn’t mind them, though I would have preferred bacon as well.

-They rotated the yogurt flavor every morning so Baby Girl didn’t get her favorite blueberry or strawberry each day (she wasn’t having anything to do with Peach yogurt, what a princess), but the cereal calmed her down.
+They rotated the yogurt flavour every morning so Baby Girl didn’t get her favourite blueberry or strawberry each day (she wasn’t having anything to do with Peach yogurt, what a princess), but the cereal calmed her down.
 Overall, we were happy with the selection.

 Residence Bologna Hotel was an amazing choice for our family.
 It is in such a great location, and the amenities were incredible – the rooms were soundproof!